siemens/fluffi/docs/howtos/Windows_binary_file_parser/Windows_binary_file_parser.md

 ### Deploying and starting the FLUFFI fuzz job
 Please keep in mind, that there is still no fuzzing going on, as FLUFFI does not know yet, on which runner machines you want to fuzz on.

 Talking about runner machines: Your deployment package was not yet deployed to your runner machines.
-You should do this now by clicking on `Systems` in FLUFFI's web GUI, selecting your target machine (or its group), and then deploy your fuzz job's deployment package by selecting your fuzzjob in the `Deploy SUT/Dependency` tab.
+You should do this now by clicking on `Systems` in FLUFFI's web GUI, selecting your target machine (or its group), and then deploy your fuzz job's deployment package by selecting your fuzz job in the `Deploy SUT/Dependency` tab.

 ![Deploying the deployment package from the web page](deployPackageToSystem.png)